LyndonSimpson/Test-Technique-SESAME-Lyndon/README.md

 Separation of concerns is a key principle I adhered to, especially with functionality like API calls and validation logic.
 These are organized within a utils directory, ensuring that such utilities are easily accessible for reuse and that the codebase remains well-structured and comprehensible.

+### difficulties, likes and dislikes

+I liked the freedom that was given to make this project, i was able to pick my architecture and start from a clean basis.

+I realize that i had the most difficulties setting up the front-end because i have not used REACT or nextJS that much. the aspect in wich i know i can improve is my styling.
+This time i opted for a pure CSS solution because of how small the project is but it would be good to switch to some commonly used libraries in case of a bigger project, like tailwind CSS.

+Most of the debugging that happened was due to classic errors when setting up JWT headers and with eror connecting to mongoDB.
+Reading the error message details oriented me towards the source of the problem each time. there were a few times where i placed some console.log to check if a variable was receiving the info it should correctly.